Royal Albanian Gendarmerie: "Arm of the Royal Gendarmerie"

 In 1923 Ahmet Zogu, then Minister of Interior of Albania, hired Colonel Walter Francis Stirling as Minister Counselor, who then was asked to reform the Arm of Gendarmerie according to the British model.

+The necessity of rebuilding and strengthening the armed forces, including the gendarmerie, was laid after the reconstruction of the state in 1920.
+Until 1924, efforts were made to give the gendarmerie the appearance and function of an organized force.
+A number of laws were drawn up to put the service of this weapon on a legal basis, such as, in determining the structure, territorial distribution according to the new administrative division, determining the tasks, its total number.

+But even during the years 1920–1924, the shortcomings in the organization were obvious.
+This is evidenced in the report of the prefect of Gjirokastra in September 1924, where he stated, among other things, that: "the gendarmerie failed to become a strong support force of the executive power, an example of honor and discipline, a body that enjoyed full confidence of the people".
+Its condition was influenced by factors such as the lack of tradition and especially the little care of the state towards it, such as in financial treatment (low wages and disorders in their distribution), in clothing, relevant weaponry, in preparation and modern education. of graduates and officers, which would have the effect of replacing the old mentality inherited from the past, which was often observed during the performance of duty as in officers as well as the gendarmes.
+In addition, the political struggle between the opposing political organizations had involved its leadership structures and had led it to deviate from its main function, giving way to anarchy, present even during the government of Fan Stilian Noli (June-December 1924).

 In 1925, Colonel Stirling was appointed General Inspector of the Albanian gendarmerie, which at that time had an effective 3,000 forces.
 The reforms that have taken was not always successful.
 He left the post of Counselor in 1926 but continued to stay in Albania until 1931, in the position of "Inspector General" at the Ministry of Internal Affairs.
 In 1926, Colonel Stirling was replaced by Major General Jocelyn Percy, who tried to reorganize the Albanian gendarmerie in the most useful structures.
 He stood at the helm of the gendarmerie until a few months before the Italian invasion of Albania in 1939.

 In 1928, after parliament's consent to its own dissolution.
 A new constituent assembly amended the constitution making Albania a kingdom and transforming Ahmet Zogu into Zog I, "King of Albanians".

 The Arm of Gendarmerie changed his name in Arm of the Royal Gendarmerie' (Arma e Gjindarmërisë Mbretnore or AGJM).